A voiding cystourethrogram (VCUG) is an exam that takes images of the urinary

 images while the bladder is being emptied.

-Because VUR can cause urinary
+Because VUR can cause urinary tract

-those who do, because treatment may vary depending on the severity of reflux.
+who do, because treatment may vary depending on the severity of reflux.

 How Do We Prepare for a Voiding Cystourethrogram?